IAskarov/IAskarov/README.md

 <br>

+### ✨ About me in 30 seconds ✨
+* 🎓 Moscow Institute of Physics and Technology:
+- Master's degree:- Artificial Intelligence and Interdisciplinary Research **2022-2024**;
+* 🎓 South Ural State University:
+- Degree of specialization:  - Economic security **2015-2020**;

 <p><i> I am a Master's student of Artificial Intelligence and Interdisciplinary Research at the Moscow Institute of Physics and Technology.
 I support Emerson information systems in the top fortune 500.
 I like to explore new things.</i></p>